vburckhardt/swagger-codegen-gradle-plugin/README.md

 - `models` - [selective generation](https://github.com/swagger-api/swagger-codegen/#selective-generation) of models.
 Leave blank to generate models only
 - `apis` - [selective generation](https://github.com/swagger-api/swagger-codegen/#selective-generation) of apis.
 Leave blank to generate apis only
 - `supportingFiles` - [selective generation](https://github.com/swagger-api/swagger-codegen/#selective-generation) of supporting files.
 Leave blank to generate supporting files only
+- `cleanOutputDir` - set if the output folders should be deleted (default is true)